-Healthcare is the largest industry in the United States, and the second largest employer.
-A rapidly growing industry, healthcare represents one of today's most dynamic fields, offering a wide range of opportunities.
+Health care is the largest industry in the United States, and the second largest employer.
+A rapidly growing industry, health care represents one of today's most dynamic fields, offering a wide range of opportunities.

-The Health Policy and Administration (HPA) program in Penn State Harrisburg's School of Public Affairs, and in collaboration with Penn State Mont Alto, has been designed to prepare students for mid-management and policy positions, or graduate study in the field of healthcare.
-Students in this major will develop the skills and knowledge needed to understand the complex societal problems of providing access to quality healthcare at a reasonable cost.
+The Health Policy and Administration (HPA) program in Penn State Harrisburg's School of Public Affairs, in collaboration with Penn State Mont Alto, has been designed to prepare students for mid-management and policy positions or graduate study in the field of health care.
+Students in this major will develop the skills and knowledge needed to understand the complex societal problems of providing access to quality health care at a reasonable cost.

-Health analysts are employed throughout the healthcare industry gathering, compiling, modeling, validating, and analyzing data needed by different organizations of providers, payers, and policy makers.
-Analysts help these organizations to understand the current trends in the healthcare system and to make well-informed decisions.
-Both health services managers and analysts must be able to adapt to changes in healthcare laws, regulations, and technology.
+Health analysts are employed throughout the health care industry gathering, compiling, modeling, validating, and analyzing data needed by different organizations of providers, payers, and policy makers.
+Analysts help these organizations understand the current trends in the health care system and to make well-informed decisions.
+Both health services managers and analysts must be able to adapt to changes in health care laws, regulations, and technology.

 The HPA program also prepares students for graduate study in business, law, medicine or allied health fields, health administration, health services research or policy, and public health.
 The School of Public Affairs offers the Master of Health Administration program, which is a 36 credit program that equips students with the knowledge and skills required to manage and lead various types of healthcare organizations in a highly complex, competitive, and rapidly-changing environment.